Holocaust denial: Zündel trials

 The Toronto-based photo retoucher Ernst Zündel operated a small-press called Samisdat Publishers, which published and distributed Holocaust-denial material such as Did Six Million Really Die? by Richard Harwood (a pseudonym of Richard Verrall – a British neo-Nazi).
 In 1985, he was tried in R. v.
 Zundel and convicted under a "false news" law and sentenced to 15 months imprisonment by an Ontario court for "disseminating and publishing material denying the Holocaust".
 The Holocaust historian Raul Hilberg was a witness for the prosecution at the 1985 trial.
 Zündel's conviction was overturned in an appeal on a legal technicality, leading to a second trial in 1988, in which he was again convicted.
-The 1988 trial included, as witnesses for the defence, Fred A. Leuchter, David Irving and Robert Faurisson.
-The pseudo-scientific Leuchter report was presented as a defence document and was published in Canada in 1988 by Zundel's Samisdat Publishers, and in Britain in 1989 by Irving's Focal Point Publishing.
+The 1988 trial included, as witnesses for the defense, Fred A. Leuchter, David Irving and Robert Faurisson.
+The pseudo-scientific Leuchter report was presented as a defense document and was published in Canada in 1988 by Zundel's Samisdat Publishers, and in Britain in 1989 by Irving's Focal Point Publishing.
 In both of his trials, Zündel was defended by Douglas Christie and Barbara Kulaszka.
 His conviction was overturned in 1992 when the Supreme Court of Canada declared the "false news" law unconstitutional.

-Zündel had a website, web-mastered by his wife Ingrid, which publicises his viewpoints.
+Zündel had a website, web-mastered by his wife Ingrid, which publicized his viewpoints.
 In January 2002, the Canadian Human Rights Tribunal delivered a ruling in a complaint involving his website, in which it was found to be contravening the Canadian Human Rights Act.
 The court ordered Zündel to cease communicating hate messages.
 In February 2003, the American INS arrested him in Tennessee, US, on an immigration violations matter, and few days later, Zündel was sent back to Canada, where he tried to gain refugee status.
 Zündel remained in prison until March 1, 2005, when he was deported to Germany and prosecuted for disseminating hate propaganda.
 On February 15, 2007, Zündel was convicted on 14 counts of incitement under Germany's Volksverhetzung law, which bans the incitement of hatred against a portion of the population and given the maximum sentence of five years in prison.